shlomiNugarker/nextjs-with-costum-cms/README.md

-# 🌱 Haginabapardes - Organic Farm and Nursery Website

-Welcome to **Haginabapardes**, the website for our organic farm and nursery.
+#  Next.js Application with Content Management System

+ a comprehensive platform designed to manage and promote our organic farm.
+Built with modern web technologies, it provides detailed product information, ordering options, and effective content management for administrators.
 Built with **Next.js**, **TypeScript**, and **PostgreSQL**, this project aims to provide visitors with detailed information about the farm, an extensive product catalog, and easy ways to get in touch.
 Below, you will find all the essential information needed to run and understand the features of this project.

-login page to the cms: https://haginabapardes.vercel.app/login.

-admin email for login: **israel@example.com**

-password: **password123**

 ## 🛠️ Overview